 According to the United Nations, there are 54 fully recognized sovereign states or countries in Africa today and this explains why the continent can boast of diverse ethnic groups, cultures, and a very high linguistic diversity, although there are uniting forces among these countries.
 In a bid to foster a strong bond among African countries, African Union was established with its headquarters in Addis Ababa, Ethiopia.

-What are the Things Africa is Known For?
+What Africa is Known For?

 Africa, like every other continent that has grown through the process of time, is known around the world for many reasons.
 Popular for the ancient Egyptian Pyramids and its huge cultural heritage, the continent is also known to be the origin of civilization and written language dating back to more than 4000 years.
 Africa is also known for being one of the hottest places on earth.
 Apart from these, below are some other amazing things for which Africa is known.